 He might even take off work in order to spend more time with you – and at first, it all seems so perfect.
 You’ll think “maybe he’s my soulmate!” and he’ll take full advantage of such assumptions.

-He will say all the right things, and it’ll just feel like you truly know him within days or weeks.
+A love bomber will say all the right things, and it’ll just feel like you truly know him within days or weeks.
 You’ll feel like he understands you like no one else ever has, and no matter how smart you are, you’ll fall for it all – hook, line, and sinker.

 You might get overwhelmed with gifts (which, of course, as you’ll soon find out, always have strings attached).